 - Preheat the oven to 180 degrees Celsius (356 degrees Farhenheit).

 - Add the diced squash, olive oil and sea salt to a baking dish or air fryer basket.
-Toss to coat evenly and then spread out into one layer.500 grams butternut squash, 2 tablespoons olive oil, 1 teaspoon sea salt
+Toss to coat evenly and then spread out into a single layer.

 Quinoa

 - Meanwhile, cook the quinoa.
 First rinse the quinoa under cold water until the water runs clear.
 This is to remove the saponins.
 Add the rinsed quinoa to a medium saucepan along with the water.
 Place the lid on and bring to a boil.
 Continue to boil until the liquid begins to reduce.
 Turn the heat to low and simmer until all of the liquid has been absorbed (around 8 minutes).
 Turn the heat off and leave the lid on the pan, allowing the quinoa to steam for 15 minutes.
-After 15 minutes, remove the lid and fluff the quinoa with a fork.1 cup quinoa, 1 ¾ cups water
+After 15 minutes, remove the lid and fluff the quinoa with a fork.

 - Set aside to cool.